TMasoud/Machine-learning-based-assessment-of-the-tumour-immune-infiltrate/README.md

 2. To use the StarDist, click on Extensions tab in QuPath -> StarDist -> select the proper model for your task.

-  **NB: Each model has its own individual jar file that should be downloaded before using the StartDist.**
+  **NB: Each pretrained model has its own individual .pb file that should be downloaded before using the StartDist.**

+  **QuPath’s StarDist support is only available by scripting.**

 3.